Grenfell Projects Fund

 Applicants who are successful at this pre-qualification stage will be invited to apply at the main application stage.
 The pre-application stage will offer free training and support to ensure applicants have everything in place to apply to the main application stage.

-If you need support in completing the online PQQ form, we will be holding some workshops at The Curve, Bard Road to help you.
-If you would like to sign up to one of the sessions below, or if you have any questions about applying in the meantime, please contact GrenfellCommunityTeam@rbkc.gov.uk, or call Kevin Ramsey on 07857 696791.
+If you need help in completing the online PQQ form, we will be available to support you at The Curve, Bard Road on Mondays, Tuesdays and Wednesdays 11am to 3,30pm as walk in service (simply ask for Grenfell Community Team).
+If you would like to book a different day by appointment or have any questions about applying, please contact GrenfellCommunityTeam@rbkc.gov.uk or call Kevin Ramsey on 07857696791.

 Update on Resident's Panel